selected pieces 2023-2025 □ǍḒ∏#‡€*≠™

 Engagement exploitation—spectator becomes an active participant in the spectacle, legitimizing it and laboring at it for free, literalizing the concept of spectatorship labor.
 Not only by performing (literally) manual labor, but also as an inadvertent recruiter and brand ambassador for the scam.
 In the neoliberal framework of instrumentalized relations every activity, including non-activity or anti-activity can be extracted, appropriated, and commodified.

-Meritocracy—the myth of being rewarded according to talent and effort rather than inherited privilege, which neoliberalist ideology actively promotes to justify social inequality.
+Meritocracy—the myth of being rewarded according to talent and effort rather than inherited privilege, which neoliberal ideology actively promotes to justify social inequality.
 Try reaching the bar without a foot stool.

 Behaviorist experiment—a basic tool in the avant-garde arsenal that reinforces the myth of the enlightened, conceptually masterful savior-of-the-common-people artist-genius.
 Such cheap-thrill, unsolicited shock therapy often makes the public even more convinced that contemporary art is a shameless fraud, a money-laundering or tax-evasion scheme, a rage-baiting self-promotion.